-If you're updating to Beta or Developer, your Chromebook will switch channels and ping Google's servers for a Chrome OS update for the latest build of your new channel.
+If you're updating to Beta or Developer, your Chromebook will switch channels and ping Google's servers for the latest build of your new channel.
 When that update is downloaded, Chrome will notify you once it's ready to reboot and finish processing the update.

 If you're downgrading to Stable, your Chromebook will warn you about the fact that downgrading requires a Powerwash, and then once you agree it will prepare to execute the Powerwash and system restore.

 Ready to work all day and play all night